 The Company maintains an insurance policy for exposure to professional malpractice insurance risk beyond selected retention levels.
 Reserves are established for estimates of the loss that will ultimately be incurred on claims that have been reported but not paid and claims that have been incurred but not reported.
 These reserves are established based on consultation with a third-party actuary.
 The actuarial valuations consider a number of factors, including historical claims payment patterns, changes in case reserves and the assumed rate of increase in healthcare costs.
 Management believes the use of actuarial methods to account for these reserves provides a consistent and effective way to measure these subjective accruals.
 However, due to the sensitive nature of this estimation technique, recorded reserves could differ from ultimate costs related to these claims due to changes in claims reporting, claims payment and settlement practices and differences in assumed future cost increases.
 Accrued unpaid claims and expenses that are expected to be paid within the next twelve months are classified as current liabilities and included in accrued other.
-All other accrued unpaid claims are classified as long-term assets included in other assets.
+All other accrued unpaid claims are classified as long-term liabilities and included in other long-term liabilities.
+Insurance recoveries associated with the unpaid claims are classified as long-term assets included in other assets.